 A short learning curve is one more aspect making it so attractive: amidst the shortage of developers, hiring the ones with working knowledge of Python helps close the staffing gaps.

 Being the largest social network, Facebook has an immense impact on the world in general.
 The company technology stack is a complex mix of interconnected services.

-However, according to the Facebook team, Python accounts for 21% of the platform’s code and is used primarily for production engineering and ensuing infrastructure scalability.
+However, according to the Facebook team, Python accounts for 21% of the platform’s code.
+App developers use it for two purposes:

 Google is now a synonym for Internet search.
-From the very start, the creators of the world’s top search engine decided on using Python whenever they could to provide fast development and easy maintenance, and C whenever low latency was crucial.
+From the very start, the creators of the world’s top search engine decided to use Python whenever they could to provide fast development and easy maintenance, and C whenever low latency was crucial.